tweag/nickel/doc/manual/contracts.md

 as well.
 Even with functions, contract application behaves slightly differently than bare function application.
 Thus, when manually handling a contract `contract`, do not apply it as a function `contract label value`, but use `contracts.apply`: `contracts.apply contract label value`.
-One example of an higher-order contract is a `Nullable` contract, that accepts a value that is either null or of some other given format:
+One example of a higher-order contract is a `Nullable` contract, that accepts a value that is either null or of some other given format: